 Mobula birostris

-Its ventral part is white with black spots, but unlike the Resident Reef Manta, the pattern is not present in the area between the gills.
-Furthermore the lighter design on the dorsal side is T-shaped.
+Giant manta ray’s ventral part is white with black spots.
+However, unlike the resident reef manta, the pattern is not present in the area between the gills.
+Furthermore, the lighter design on the dorsal side is T-shaped.

 At the base of the giant manta’s tail is a fist-sized lump of cartilage.
-It’s an evolutionary remnant of the time they were sting rays (mantas evolved from sting rays).
-It’s non-functional.
+It’s an evolutionary remnant of the time they were stingrays (mantas evolved from stingrays).
+It is non-functional.

-It’s worth mentioning that research regarding a third species of manta ray, tentatively referred to as the Atlantic or Caribbean Manta, is under way.
-This possible species has characteristics between the Oceanic and Reef Manta Rays.
+In addition, it’s worth mentioning that research regarding a third species of manta ray, tentatively referred to as the Atlantic or Caribbean manta, is under way.
+This possible species shares characteristics with both the oceanic and reef manta rays.
 Genetic testing will likely confirm or reject this hypothesis in the near future.

 Both species of manta present three color morphs.
-The first morph is called “Chevron.”
-This is the classic manta color pattern.
+The first morph is called “chevron.”
+This is the classic and most commonly encountered manta color pattern.
 The dorsal part of the body is black with some white parts on the head and on the tips of the lateral fins.
 The belly is white with some black spots.

 The second morph is astonishing.
-It is called “Black Morph.”
-The mantas presenting this particular morph are completely black dorsally and almost completely black ventrally, with white patches only near the gill areas.
+It is called the “black morph.”
+The mantas presenting this particular morph are completely black dorsally and almost completely black ventrally, with white patches found only near the gill areas.

-Reef Mantas presenting the black morph seem absent in the Maldivian population.
-On the other hand, it appears more than abundant at the remote island of Socorro.
+Reef mantas presenting the black morph seem to be absent in the Maldivian population.
+On the other hand, this morph is more abundant in the populations close to the remote island of Socorro.

-The last color morph is “Leucism” or leucitic mantas.
-These mantas have less pigment than usual, and can look very white.
-They are not albino, as they still have some pigment (their eyes aren’t red).
-They might have some black on their tops, and very faded markings on their bellies.
-They are simply much much paler than a normally colored manta.
+The final color morph is “leucism” or leucitic mantas.
+These mantas have less pigment than usual, resulting in a body that can look very white.
+However, these mantas are not albino.
+This is because they still have some pigment (for example, their eyes aren’t red).
+They might have some black on the top side of their body, and very faded markings on their bellies.
+Ultimately, they are much paler than the averagely colored manta.

 Manta or Mobula?

-There are 9 species generally called Mobula.
+There are nine species generally called Mobula.
 How do we distinguish them from manta rays?
-First of all they are usually smaller, with a maximum disc width of 10 feet (3 meters).
-Mantas and mobulas are both filter feeders, but mobula rays have a bottom jaw which is undercut, so that when their mouths are closed, the edge of the lower jaw rests much further back than the upper jaw.
+First of all, they are usually smaller.
+These rays have a maximum disc width of 10 feet (3 meters).
+Mantas and mobulas are both filter feeders, but mobula rays have a bottom jaw which is undercut.
+This means that when their mouths are closed, the edge of the lower jaw rests much further back than the upper jaw.
 Manta rays’ jaws are aligned.

-The cephalic fins of mobulas are also slightly different.
-When they are rolled up on themselves, they resemble horns.
+The cephalic fins of mobula rays are also slightly different.
+When rolled up, they resemble horns.
 In fact, it is this feature that gives them the name devil rays.

-The sting is absent in mobulas as well, except in the Spine-tail Devil Ray, where it is present but short.
+The sting is also absent in mobulas, except in the spine-tail devil ray.
+In this ray, the sting is present but a lot shorter.

-Mobulas tend to travel in large groups.
-When found, divers usually enjoy swimming amongst hundreds of individuals at one time.
-However, mobulas are very shy and only approachable for a few moments.
+Additionally, mobulas tend to travel in large groups.
+When found, divers usually get to enjoy swimming among hundreds of individuals at one time.
+However, mobula rays can also be very shy and may only be approachable for a few moments.

 Manta rays feed primarily on plankton.
 Do you know what that is?
 Plankton is “the aggregate of passively floating, drifting, or somewhat motile organisms occurring in a body of water.”
-We can divide it into two groups: phytoplankton, made of microscopic plants and algae, and zooplankton, made mostly of microscopic animals.
+Plankton can be divided it into two groups: phytoplankton, made of microscopic plants and algae, and zooplankton, made mostly of microscopic animals.

 Manta rays feed on zooplankton, favouring copepods, arrow worms, mysid shrimps and fish larvae.
-A resident Reef Manta Ray can eat a daily average of 11 pounds (5 kg) of this food!
+A resident reef manta ray can eat a daily average of 11 pounds (5 kg) of zooplankton.

 Manta rays filter plankton through their modified gills, using their special cephalic fins as a funnel to increase the amount of food entering their mouth.
-Because they need to eat so much plankton, they have devised some fantastic feeding strategies:
+Because they need to eat so much plankton, they have devised some fascinating strategies for feeding on plankton.
+These are:

-• Surface feeding: Manta rays swim at the surface of the water and feed by opening their mouth, swallowing large amounts of plankton.
+Manta rays swim with their mouths open at the surface of the water, swallowing large amounts of plankton-filled water.
 In these cases, it is easy to locate and observe them directly from the boat.

-• Somersaulting: One of the most beautiful spectacles that nature can offer.
-When there is a dense patch of plankton in the water column, some manta rays will do a backwards somersault in the water, circling around the plankton to optimize food intake.
+This is one of the most beautiful spectacles that nature can offer.
+When there is a dense patch of plankton in the water column, some manta rays will do a backwards somersault in the water, circling around the plankton to maximize their food intake.
 It is a wonderfully elegant show.

-• Bottom feeding: Individuals seem to scrape the bottom of the seabed.
-In reality they hover up to a few centimeters from the seabed where a lot of plankton is concentrated.
+In this strategy, individuals appear to scrape the bottom of the seabed.
+However, in reality they are hovering just above the seabed where plankton is more concentrated.

-• Forming feeding chains: When many manta rays are feeding in the same area and the concentration of plankton is high, they can form a “single file line.”
-In this way, the zooplankton which is missed by the first manta will be scooped up by the individual behind it.
-By cooperating with each other, mantas can increase the amount of food ingested.
+When many manta rays are feeding in the same area and the concentration of plankton is high, they often form a single file line.
+In this way, the zooplankton missed by the first manta will be scooped up by the individual behind it.
+By cooperating with each other, mantas can increase the amount of food eaten.

-• Cyclone feeding: An incredible sight and a rare phenomenon, which can, for example, be seen a few times a year in the Maldives.
-When concentrations of plankton are extremely high, more than 30 manta rays create one huge feeding chain.
-Up to 200 manta rays can be seen in this formation.
+An incredible sight — and a rare phenomenon, which can, for example, be seen a few times a year in the Maldives.
+When concentrations of plankton are extremely high, numerous manta rays create one huge feeding chain.
+This formation can include up to 200 manta rays.
 They start swimming in a spiral, creating a vortex.
 This pulls the plankton into the open mouths of the waiting mantas!

 Courtship and Reproduction